thakursaurabh1998/thakursaurabh1998/README.md

 ### Hi there 👋

+I'm currently working at [smallcase](https://smallcase.com) as a Software Developer Engineer

+I was [Google Summer of Code 2019 student](https://summerofcode.withgoogle.com/archive/2019/projects/5362213500485632/ ) and mentor for the year 2020 😄

+I love nature and the road trips that take me closer to it, always ready for another ⛰ 🌏

+I write my thoughts here https://saurabhthakur.dev

 <!--
 **thakursaurabh1998/thakursaurabh1998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.